 The Problem: Firms often provide one-time training during implementation, then expect users to remember everything.
 As the system evolves and new features are added, the training gap widens.

-The Solution: Effective CRM adoption requires ongoing training:
+The Solution: Effective CRM adoption requires ongoing, multi-layered training:

 The Problem: When your CRM operates in isolation from your other business systems, it creates duplicate work and data inconsistencies.
 Users naturally gravitate toward the tools that require the least effort.